alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

 If a view item (``element`` or ``screen`` element) has ``inputtag`` and ``inputmask`` attribute values that correspond to a digital switch field in the emulated system, clicking the element will activate the switch.
-The switch will remain active as long as the mouse button is held down and the pointer is within the item’s current bounds.
+The switch will remain active as long as the primary button is held down and the pointer is within the item’s current bounds.
 (Note that the bounds may change depending on the item’s animation state, see :ref:`layfile-interact-itemanim`).